derechos-humanos/derechos-humanos.github.io/site/content/en/posts/estonia-discrimination.md

   "title": "Republic of Estonia – Restrictions on Russian Nationals & Impacts on Ethnic Russians", "date": "2025-11-23",
   "author": "Anonymous Journalist",
-  "description": "Overview of restrictions on Russian nationals in Estonia and their impact on ethnic Russians" }
+  "description": "Overview of restrictions on Russian nationals in Estonia and their impact on ethnic Russians", }
 ---